Monday, July 25, 2022

 There is a good idea, somewhere here, in fact I think I do know where it is, and they missed a really sharp storytelling idea here; I won't give it away, but this could've easily been a road movie and that would've solved a lot of it's problems, for both the narrative interest, and for the characters themselves.
 The movie doesn't take that direction, I get the direction it did take, but it is short-sighted.
 The whole movie is kind of a short-sighted mess; it's a whole film about how great the area where this kid grew up is, and then the climax is, him leaving it...- that's not how these movies usually go.
 It's almost like he's trying to justify it to himself that this is where he belongs because this is where he came from..., and I just have severe doubts about this.
 I mean, there's another running theme of the movie where the kid is interested in politics, and that's from him constantly being thwarted in his attempts to watch the news, like "Meet the Press", which...- like, okay, I was a '90s kids, around the era as him, and I did watch the news very intensely more than most, especially at around that time, 'cause the late '90s, early 2000s, well, it's hard to remember now, but there a lot going on in Washington, but it never comes off as something he would have genuine interest in through any of other actions; it feels much more like something that might've been true, but I suspect he probably also watched "The Disney Afternoon" a lot, and that just didn't make it into the film.

 "Hillbilly Elegy" is well-acted, and probably does improve the material given, but I don't think it does it enough.
 It's more interesting to reflect on afterwards than it is to watch, and it can be irksome at times.
-I don't think it's terrible either, and- eh, I guess some of the makeup is kinda Award-worthy, and sure, Glenn Close and even Amy Adams, in an underwritten, tricky role is good, but it's a lot less passionate and inspirational than I believe it's filmmakers think it is.
+I don't think it's terrible either, and- eh, I guess some of the makeup is kinda Award-worthy, and sure, Glenn Close and even Amy Adams, in an underwritten, tricky role are good, but it's a lot less passionate and inspirational than I believe it's filmmakers think it is.
 And while it does indeed, see a lot of the problems with the area and the ways of life, it doesn't look at them, and tries to come up with better solutions; it just looks at them with awe in how unfortunate and sad it really is.
 In many ways I could easily make an argument that I should really be much more frustrated with it than I am, but I guess I'm lenient 'cause I'm somewhat impressed that the movie isn't as bad as it could've been.
 It could've also been a lot better though.

 ROCKS (2021) Director: Sarah Gavron